noahora/windows-vsphere-stemcell-ci/README.md

 # create windows template
-download windows 2012iso and install it you need to enable winrm (you can use this power script https://raw.githubusercontent.com/cloudfoundry-incubator/bosh-windows-stemcell-builder/master/bosh-psmodules/modules/BOSH.WinRM/BOSH.WinRM.psm1)
+download windows 2012 trial iso and install it on your vsphere enviorment you need to enable winrm (you can use this power script https://raw.githubusercontent.com/cloudfoundry-incubator/bosh-windows-stemcell-builder/master/bosh-psmodules/modules/BOSH.WinRM/BOSH.WinRM.psm1)

 or manually